KarolS/millfork/docs/api/target-platforms.md

     default is `false` on 65C02-compatible processors and `true` elsewhere

     * `compact_dispatch_params` – whether parameter values in return dispatch statements may overlap other objects, default is `true`
     This may cause problems if the parameter table is stored next to a hardware register that has side effects when reading.

+    * `lunix` – generate relocatable code for LUnix/LNG, default is `false`

 #### `[allocation]` section